pcattori/blog/content/posts/composable-behavior.md

 It looked ugly and quickly became unmaintainable.

 Maybe writing *truly* reusable UI components is a fool's errand.
-I gave up on finding a better way for a while and settled into writing mostly controlled components wired to Redux.
+I gave up on finding a better way and settled into writing mostly controlled components wired to Redux.
 But every time I wrote Redux code just to enable obvious, default behavior (e.g. "toggling a checkbox", "writing characters into a text input"), I longed again for a better way.

-I'd be lying if I pretended my persistence to find a better way wasn't tied up in my ego as a developer.
+My persistence to find a better way was tied up with my ego as a developer.
 I took pride in writing clean, reusable code in scripts and backend code.
 But here I was wrestling with a humble checkbox...
 Surely, any great software engineer should be able to write reusable UI components, no?